DatOneOof/DatOneOof/README.md

 - 👋 Hi, I’m Rayane!
 - 👀 I’m interested in Technology, Programming, Running, and weightlifting.
 - 🌱 MERN stack web developer
-- 📫 How to reach me: email at rnossairx2@gmail.com/DM at @DatOneOof on twitter.
+- 📫 How to reach me: email at rayanenossair2006@gmail.com

 <!---
 DatOneOof/DatOneOof is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.